alaneicker/angular-graphql/README.md

 # Angular 5 GraphQL Demo

-This project is a simple demo showing how to integrate Node.js and GraphQL with Angular 5.
+This project is a simple demo showing how to integrate Node.js, MongoDB, and GraphQL with Angular 5.

 ## Setup